Ksubi1x/myBook/README.md

-# Crud App Practice

-Simple application with the intention of being able to Create, Read, Update, and Delete 'posts' in this application.

-(Still in the works)
+# My Book

+Simple blog application where users can register and make posts and comment on posts and also delete their own posts if needed.

 # Technologies used: